Ueno Neighborhood Eki Stamp Locations

 Location: 5-20 Ueno Park, Taito-ku, Tokyo

-There are two stamps in the Ueno Park Management Office, one featuring the park, a statue, a panda and a temple and another with the Ueno mascot and a panda.
+There are actually two Ueno Park stamps!
+They’re both in the Ueno Park Management Office.
+One stamp features the park, a statue, a panda and a temple and another has the Ueno mascot and a panda.

 Shinobazu Pond Benten Temple